unfoldingWord/uw-content-validation/src/core/file-text-check.md

 const chosenTextName = "textB";
 const chosenText = textB;

-const rawResults = checkTextfileContents('en', 'Sample', chosenText, 'in '+chosenTextName+' that was supplied');
+const rawResults = checkTextfileContents('en', 'text', 'Sample', chosenText, 'in '+chosenTextName+' that was supplied');

 // Because we know here that we're only checking one file, we don't need the filename field in the notices function deleteFilenameField(notice) { delete notice.filename; return notice; }